lightlace/cpp-docs.de-de/docs/mfc/reference/message-map-macros-mfc.md

  **Header:** afxmsg_.h

 ## <a name="on_olecmd"></a>ON_OLECMD
-Befehle über die Dispatch-Schnittstelle leitet `IOleCommandTarget`.
+Leitet Befehle über die Dispatch-Befehlsschnittstelle `IOleCommandTarget`.

 ### <a name="syntax"></a>Syntax